Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 #endif /* RTE_COMPONENTS_H */
 ```

-The typical usage of the `RTE_Components.h` file is in header files to control the inclusion of files that are related to other components of the same Software Pack.
+The typical usage of the `RTE_Components.h` file is in header files to control the inclusion of files that are related to other components of the same software pack.

 ```c
 #include "RTE_Components.h"